Questions & answers

 - Community Facilities Policy

-Our City Tomorrow: A Draft Spatial Plan for Wellington City proposes a new city-wide growth pattern that will be accomplished as outlined in the Action Plan.
-The Action Plan outlines the necessary responsibilities of the Council, in addition to other organisations and the private sector, to implement the goals and directions provided in Our City Tomorrow.
+Our City Tomorrow: A Spatial Plan for Wellington City proposes a new city-wide growth pattern that will be accomplished as outlined in the supporting Action Plan (Volume 4 of the Spatial Plan).
+The Action Plan outlines the necessary responsibilities of the Council, in addition to other organisations and the private sector, to implement the goals and directions provided in the Spatial Plan.
 The actions identified will be made possible through a combination of following:

 Backyard Tāonga are the important natural landscapes, features, or areas of land with special wildlife, plants, or trees that are native and are important to the biodiversity of our city.
-Our City Tomorrow proposes to introduce new rules in the District Plan to identify and protect these areas both on public land and on private property.
+The Spatial Plan proposes to introduce new rules in the District Plan to identify and protect these areas both on public land and on private property.

-Over the last few months we have been working with land owners who have tāonga on their property to hear their views on how to best protect these special places without getting in the way of daily use and maintenance on their properties.
-This work will continue as we gear up for the District Plan Review.
+Over the last couple of years we have been working with land owners who have tāonga on their property to hear their views on how to best protect these special places without getting in the way of daily use and maintenance on their properties.
+This work will continue as we gear up for the District Plan review.

 We need to ensure our communities are connected and well supported, in addition to looking at how we can minimise the risk through modern building design and technology and prioritise investment in our infrastructure.